xen-troops/meta-xt-prod-devel-rpi5/README.md

                         Enable ARM SCMI support (default: no) --ENABLE_WIFI {yes,no}
-                        Allow wifi in domd (default: no)
+                        Allow wifi in domd (default: no) --ENABLE_CAN {yes,no}
+                        Allow CAN in domd (default: no)
 ```

-You can choose root device for the DomD, enable SCMI and WiFi.
+You can choose root device for the DomD, enable SCMI, WiFi and CAN.

 Moulin will generate `build.ninja` file.
 After that run `ninja` to
 build the image.
 This will take some time and disk space as it builds